fboechats/MiniSeller/README.md

 ---

-## 🏗 Architecture & Decisions
+🏗 Architecture & Decisions

-The application is structured around a few core principles:
+The application is structured around a few core principles commonly applied in production systems:

-* **Predictable state management**: state is colocated where it makes sense and derived data is calculated explicitly.
+- Predictable state management: state is colocated where it naturally belongs, while derived data (totals, quantities) is calculated explicitly to avoid hidden coupling.
-* **Separation of concerns**: UI components focus on rendering, while business logic is kept isolated and reusable.
+- Clear separation of concerns: UI components focus on rendering and interaction, while business logic is isolated and reusable.
-* **Readable components**: components are intentionally small and named after what they do, not how they do it.
+- Readable, intention-revealing components: components are kept small and named after *what* they do, not *how* they do it.
-* **Minimal dependencies**: only tools that provide clear value are included.
+- Minimal dependencies: only tools that provide clear, immediate value are included, avoiding unnecessary abstractions.

-This mirrors how I would structure a production codebase that needs to be understood and maintained by multiple engineers over time.
+This mirrors how I would design a codebase meant to scale in complexity while remaining approachable to multiple engineers over time.

 ---